ipaqmaster/vfio/README.md

    An optional bios path.
 If not set the script will try `/usr/share/ovmf/x64/OVMF_CODE.fd` if available.

+`-noBios` / `-legacy` / `-legacyboot`

+   Skip adding a pflash device for UEFI booting.
+This will boot in qemu's default BIOS mode instead of UEFI.

 `-biosvars /tmp/OVMF_VARS.4m.fd`
    Manually specify a bios variables file for qemu to use.
 Needed for Secureboot / Win11.
    You must copy the default OVMF_VARS.fd on your system to a new unique path for your VM OS.